 - Do interns receive mentoring during the internship?

-Each intern is assigned to one of four divisions within the Parliamentary Information and Research Service of the Library of Parliament.
+Each intern is assigned to one of four divisions within the Parliamentary Information, Education and Research Services of the Library of Parliament.

 The work may include:

 - conducting research and analysis under the supervision of senior staff

 - helping to draft answers to queries from parliamentarians

 - helping with research for parliamentary committees or associations